Houdahas/FPM-FasterRCNN/README.md

 create the conda environment for jodie:
 $ conda env create -f fasterrcnn-tensorflow-condaenc.yml

+### Traning and testing

 The training data must be TFRecord format or the dataloader must be adapted to your dataset format.
+The code allows to be used to train RPN only or all the faster RCNN